Band of Brothers Tours

 - Zell Am See: See where the men of Easy Company celebrated the anniversary of their jump into Normandy by parachuting into the waters of Zeller See Lake.

-After our arrival in London, we will visit Littlecote House, the historic English manor house that was headquarters for the 506th Parachute Infantry Regiment for the six months prior to the invasion.
+Guests not on the pre-tour meet the motor coach driver in the hotel lobby and head to the airport.
+The pre-tour guests are picked up and the main tour officially starts for everyone.
+We will visit Littlecote House, the historic English manor house that was headquarters for the 506th Parachute Infantry Regiment for the six months prior to the invasion.
 We will tour Aldbourne, the tiny Wiltshire village that was the home of Easy Company and visit many of the buildings used by the men of Easy as they prepared for the greatest invasion in history.
 When in the village we will have an opportunity to enjoy a traditional lunch in the same pubs frequented by the men of the Easy Company over 60 years ago.

 We begin our day in Portsmouth with a visit to the award winning D-Day Museum and Southwick House, the elegant country house which became the location of the Supreme Headquarters Allied Expeditionary Force.
 In the months leading up to D-Day, Southwick House became the headquarters of the main Allied commanders: Allied Supreme Commander, General Eisenhower; Naval Commander-in-Chief, Admiral Ramsay; and the Army Commander-in-Chief, General Montgomery.
 Large wall maps that were used in planning D-Day are still in place in the house, with markers showing the positions of the involved forces at the moments of the first landings.
 After our visit to Southwick House, we board the cross-channel ferry to France.